 Praised be Tarantino!

 2. Add Details of Scenery

-Moving right along to the next smaller unit, let’s take a look how we can make things interesting within a single scene.
-There are many original ways to take advantage of a setting.
+Moving right along to the next smaller unit, let’s take a look at how we can make things interesting within a single scene.
+There are many unique ways to take advantage of a setting.